One of the advantages of using Okteto is the ability to configure development environments as code, side by side with your application.

 okteto up to start developing in seconds.

-At a high level, a development environment is a Docker container that contains:
+At a high level, a development container is a Docker container that contains:

 - One or more language runtimes (e.g python, ruby, node)